MEt3R: Measuring Multi-View Consistency in Generated Images: Experiments

 \paragraph{Comparison to other Metrics.} We compare MEt3R with existing metrics to measure 3D consistency.
 As baselines, we consider SED~\cite{Yu2023PhotoconsistentNVS}, TSED~\cite{Yu2023PhotoconsistentNVS}, and FVD~\cite{unterthiner2018towards} for multi-view generation.
+We also compare with several variants of flow warping score (FWS) using RAFT~\cite{teed2020raftrecurrentallpairsfield} to warp one frame to another and compute PSNR, SSIM, LPIPS, and RMSE, among which we show the results for PSNR in Fig.~\ref{fig:metric_comparison}.
+For the remaining, we refer to Sec.~\ref{sec:flow_warp} in the appendix.
 In Fig.~\ref{fig:metric_comparison}, we plot per image-pair scores for all generated frames, averaged over 100 sequences.
 For FVD, we compare the distributions of image segments by splitting the sequences into chunks of 10 frames each.
-We find that MEt3R, SED, and FVD increase as we progress through the image-pair sequence, suggesting a decrease in consistency, which is also qualitatively visible in Fig.~\ref{fig:qualitative-comparison}.
+We find that MEt3R, SED, FWS (PSNR), and FVD increase as we progress through the image-pair sequence, suggesting a decrease in consistency, which is qualitatively visible in Fig.~\ref{fig:qualitative-comparison}.
 Although TSED captures this trend for GenWarp~\cite{seo2024genwarp}, it does not report a meaningful separation for other baselines.
 Unlike TSED and SED, MEt3R captures the gradual decrease in consistency for PhotoNVS~\cite{Yu2023PhotoconsistentNVS} and MV-LDM.
 For GenWarp, MEt3R captures this trend more accurately, starting with a lower score and standard deviation, as the first frame provides stronger conditioning for closer views with a larger overlap, resulting in better consistency.
-Furthermore, we observe sudden periodic spikes for MV-LDM in MEt3R and SED, attributed to transition artifacts when we switch between anchors during sampling (c.f.
+Furthermore, we observe sudden periodic spikes for MV-LDM in MEt3R, FWS (PSNR), and SED, attributed to transition artifacts when we switch between anchors during sampling (c.f.
 Sec.~\ref{sec:mv_ldm} and~\ref{sec:met3r_additional_details}).
-Unlike all other metrics, DFM~\cite{tewari2023forwarddiffusion} is consistently worse than MV-LDM in terms of FVD.
-Since DFM is supposed to be 3D consistent by design (c.f.
-Sec.~\ref{sec:experimental} and~\ref{sec:baselines_details}), this shows that FVD is sensitive to blurry samples and does not evaluate multi-view consistency.
-Ideally, a larger sample size is preferred to accurately capture and compare the underlying distribution of generated and ground-truth image sequences~\cite{unterthiner2018towards}, to which FVD is sensitive.
-Therefore, it cannot be applied at the level of individual image pairs.
+Unlike all other metrics, FVD cannot be applied to image pairs and requires a collection of frames.
+Ideally, a larger sample size is preferred to accurately capture and compare the underlying distribution of the generated and ground-truth image sequences~\cite{unterthiner2018towards}, to which FVD is sensitive.
+Moreover, both FVD and FWS (PSNR) are sensitive to blur.
+Specifically, DFM achieves worse FVD, which is supposed to be 3D consistent by design (c.f.
+Sec.~\ref{sec:experimental} and~\ref{sec:baselines_details}), while the real video, which is perfectly 3D consistent, gets worse than DFM in PSNR, as shown in Fig.~\ref{fig:metric_comparison}.